chinmay60/Activity-Tracking/README.md

 # Hightlights
-A productivity app to track all the desktop applications in real time and time spent on each application.
+A time tracking app that keeps track of all the activity you do on your desktop and time spent on each application.

 ## Dependencies: